emerzari/incite2022/README.md

-# INCITE proposal by Elia
+# INCITE proposal for 2022

 - To compile: